-Although our initial study of C++ focuses on the procedural programming paradigm, we will nevertheless utilize some object-oriented C++ features.
+Although our initial study of C++ focuses on the procedural programming paradigm, we will utilize some object-oriented C++ features.
 Even though there are a few syntactic differences between Java and C++, your experience with Java in CS 1400 should be sufficient to carry you through the first few chapters.
 The following table reviews some concepts and terminology as used in the text or as you might see in other places.

 Term or Concept | Object-Oriented Paradigm | Java | C++ |